 for the platforms listed in Platform support

-using GitHub CI in a non-reproducible way; it is highly recommended to build cuprated
+using GitHub CI in a non-reproducible way for convenience; it is highly recommended to build cuprated

 from source instead, see Building from source